Home

 Objectives

-4 The student will understand the historical significance of the Battle of Hampton Roads.
+- Students will understand the significance of the Battle of Hampton Roads by listing the various reasons why the battle was important.

 Standards Alignment